UpperCod/wordpress-plugin-uppercod-data/README.md

 This plugin allows access through shortcode to information of the shared concurrent object for wordpress, by default $post.

+## Installation

+click on the `Code` button and then click on `Download ZIP` and install as a plugin in wordpress.

 ## Syntax

 ```